Back

 Interrogating Tumor Structural Variation and Nongenic Dark Matter with Whole-Transcriptome Profiling

-Tuesday, Sept 17 | 10am PT / 1pm ET / 7pm CEST | Register today
+Tuesday, Sept 17 | 10am PT / 1pm ET / 7pm CEST | Watch On-Demand

 The transcriptional expression of tumor genomes is exceptionally complex and often driven by extensive structural variation.
 Key oncogenic drivers can result from gene fusions of proto-oncogenes with novel fusion partners that can be difficult to detect by DNA sequencing alone, making RNA-seq an essential step in somatic tumor profiling approaches.
 More recently, expressed nongenic “dark matter” in tumors has also been hypothesized as a rich source of cancer neoantigens that may direct antitumor responses.
 However, a current challenge in enabling routine tumor RNA-seq is the standard use of formalin-fixed paraffin-embedded (FFPE) tissue preservation that causes damage to RNA molecules and can result in poor sequencing quality.